 Keep in mind that these were (and still are) arguments for some to downplay aerosols.

-Then Trouw starts to turn around and sweep the sidewalk.
-According to them, it has not really been demonstrated that there is really something with those aerosols, but AS A PRECAUTION, this road should also be blocked as much as possible...
+Then Trouw starts turning around and sweeping the sidewalk.
+According to them, it has not actually been proven that there is really something to those aerosols, but AS A PRECAUTION this road must also be blocked as much as possible...

 Quote 9